 The main ingredient, Norway spruce (Picea abies) resin, is collected by hand in northern Lapland and then purified and refined using Repolar’s patented technology.
 According to the company, the possibilities for the use of resin are vast and many are yet to be discovered, and that’s why it is taking pride in its R&D activities and continuous clinical and laboratory trials.

 “Nature-based products are seen positively around the world, but the challenge is their varying quality.
 Some work, some do not.
 This is why we emphasise scientific research,” the company told us a few years ago.
 “Everything we do and what we claim about our products is based on medical research.”

-Known as the world’s leading producer of high-quality birch sap free of any additives and preservatives at an industrial scale, Tohmajärvi-based Nordic Koivu is gaining plenty of traction abroad.
+Known as the world’s leading industrial-scale producer of high-quality birch sap free of any additives and preservatives, Tohmajärvi-based Nordic Koivu is gaining plenty of traction abroad.
 In fact, 98 per cent of its birch sap is exported, mainly to Central Europe and Asia.
 China alone is buying over one million kilos a year.

 But what makes the product so unique?
 Sometimes referred to as “the water of life”, birch sap is rich in minerals and vitamins, and has for hundreds of years been praised for its potential health benefits.
 Nordic Koivu manufactures birch sap as a ready-to-drink consumer product, as well as an ingredient used around the world for the needs of the cosmetic, pharmaceutical, food and beverage industries.